Adam-Alive/camden-curling-club/README.md

 ### Typography

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Montserrat](https://fonts.google.com/specimen/Montserrat) is used for all text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) is used for the social media icons in the footer.

 ## User Stories